UndergroundCoding/LinkedInAddBot/README.md

 # LinkedInAddBot
 Automatically connect with hundreds of people based on specified search terms.

-## *** IMPORTANT ***
+### *** IMPORTANT ***
 Please keep in mind that this software violates LinkedIn User Agreement.
 Use of this script may lead to a ban of the user's account.
 Use at your own risk!

+## How it works
+LinkedIn only allows users to search and connect to users who are in their connection circle.
+This means that for new users, who have no connections, a LinkedIn user search will be useless as users will not be able to view search results' profiles.
+Only connections of connections (2nd connections) or 3rd connections are findable under the LinkedIn search function.
+To circumvent this limitation I used Google to search for potential connections.
+By using Google search, we are able to find users matching our search criteria and add them automatically to our connections.

+Note that Google limits their search results to the first 1000 results, and displays them at 10 results per page.
+However, I have found that Google will only display results up to page 47 or so.
+Be aware of these limitations as they can cause the program to stop working for no obvious reason.

 ## Setup
 Make sure Node.JS is properly installed and runnable.
-This script requires [https://github.com/GoogleChrome/puppeteer#puppeteer](Google Chrome's Puppeteer API), so please make sure you have that working.
+This script requires [Google Chrome's Puppeteer API](https://github.com/GoogleChrome/puppeteer#puppeteer), so please make sure you have that working.

 ### config.json
 Modify this file to adjust the search terms.
 I recommend the following format: